Skip to content

 Section titled “Symptom: Database Still Growing Despite Purge”

-Diagnosis: Verify tables with highest growth have purge enabled.
+Diagnosis: Verify tables with highest growth have purge enabled and tuned correctly.

 Possible Causes: